Common Budget Patterns

 "allocated": { "amount": 500000000, "unit": "USD_MICROCENTS" }

-# Reset each user's budget to $5
+# Reset each user's daily budget to $5, clearing yesterday's spend

 curl -s -X POST ".../fund" \

--d '{"operation": "RESET", "amount": {"amount": 500000000, "unit": "USD_MICROCENTS"}, ...}'In your app:
+-d '{"operation": "RESET_SPENT", "amount": {"amount": 500000000, "unit": "USD_MICROCENTS"}, ...}'In your app:

 @cycles(